slowtacocar/pong/README.md

 # Building Instructions

 Run `npm install` to install all dependencies.
-Then, run `npm run dev` to start a development server or `npm start` for a production server.
+Then, run `npm start` for a server.